 The construction of the settlement of Metsamor was initiated in 1969.
 The town was named after the nearby river of Metsamor.
 The word is composed of 2 Armenian words "mets-մեծ" meaning "big", and "mor- մոր" meaning "mother's".
 The name relates to the Virgin Mary as the Great Mother of God.

 The city was founded as the residential settlement of the employees of the Metsamor Nuclear Power Plant.
 In 1972 Metsamor got the status of an urban settlement.
 The main architect of the city was Martin Mikayelyan.
 After the severe earthquake of Spitak the nuclear plant was temporarily closed in 1989.
 Nowadays, the Metsamor plant generates 40% of Armenia's electricity.

-This city is considered to be one of the oldest residences in Armenia.
-Metsamor's historical-archeological Museum-Reserve is one of the greatest cultural monuments which was opened in 1968.
-The samples of excavation date back to Bronze and Iron Ages.
-The scholars have found that Metsamor was a huge residence, and had a fortress surrounded by cyclopean gates, also had the observatory.
+Metsamor is constructed in the area of the oldest settlements of historic Armenia.
+Metsamor historical-archeological Museum-Reserve is one of the greatest cultural monuments which was opened in 1968.
+The samples of excavation date back to the Bronze and Iron Ages.
+The scholars have found that in the 4th-2nd millennium B.C.
+Metsamor was a huge residence, and had a fortress surrounded by cyclopean gates.
+It even had an observatory.